 Fit and Comfort

-The Airflex Pro deliver a nice and snug fit.
-They are snug without feeling like they are constricting your blood flow.
+The Airflex Pro deliver a nice fit — snug without feeling like they are constricting blood flow.
+They come in 5 sizes, S-XXL, so there should be a size for most riders.
+We measured our legs and used Leatt's size chart before ordering and found it to be accurate.
+The pads slip on and have no adjustments.
 The upper cuff is slightly looser than the lower.
-Neoprene textured bands on the inside of the upper and lower leg openings seem to work well.
-These pads stayed in place brilliantly didn't tend to spin or slip at all.
+Silicone leg grippers on the inside of the upper and lower leg openings work well.
+They stay in place brilliantly and don't tend to spin or slip at all.

-When you are spinning away in the saddle, the motion is relatively free.
-There are no restrictive points of the pedal stroke.
-You are, however, quite aware that you are wearing knee pads.
+When you are spinning away in the saddle, the motion of the Airflex Pro is relatively free.
+There are no restrictive points of the pedal stroke, but you are quite aware of the presence of the knee pads.
 When you are at the top and bottom of the pedal stroke, you can feel the 3D molded rubberized padding.
-This isn't all that uncomfortable, or irritating to the skin, but you are very aware you're wearing a set of knee pads.
-As a result, we find these pads are best for rides of about 2-hours or less.
-If you're looking to log some serious time in the saddle, we recommend reaching for some of the lightweight or light-middleweight options.
-They are sleeker, lighter, and less protective, making them better suited for big rides.
+This isn't all that uncomfortable or irritating to the skin but is noticeable enough to be worth mentioning.
+As a result, we find these pads are best for rides of about 3-hours or less.
+If you're looking to log some serious pedaling time in the saddle, we recommend reaching for some of the lighter weight and slightly less protective options.
+They are sleeker, lighter, and a bit less bulky, making them better suited for big rides.

 We don't want to scare you away from the Airflex Pro pads.
-They do pedal well, but there are better options for big rides.
-We still feel the Leatt pads offer the best blend of protection and pedal-friendliness.
+They do pedal well, but there are other options that are more pedal-friendly.
+That said, we still feel they offer excellent pedal-friendliness for their protection level.

 Ventilation and Breathability

 If you're seeking the best blend of ventilation and protection, these are the pads for you.
-If you want something a tad bit more light and airy, check out the Six Six One Recon or G-Form Pro X2 and give up a bit of protection for breathability.
+If you want something a tad bit lighter and airier, check out the pedal-friendly pads that have far less padding, which creates better airflow.

 We don't have any serious durability concerns regarding the Airflex Pro.
-Unfortunately, or fortunately, we didn't have any crashes in these pads.
-Therefore we can't comment on how they will fare.
+Unfortunately, or fortunately, we didn't have any crashes in these pads, so we can't comment on how they will fare.
 We can, however, make an educated guess based on experience with a great number of knee pads.

-The front plastic panel feels durable and won't be damaged easily.
-High-speed crashes on the outside of the leg could do some damage to the fabric.
-The foam padding that runs down the side of these pads is our biggest concern.
+The front armor panel feels durable and won't be damaged easily.
+High-speed crashes on the outside of the leg could do some damage to the fabric, though — the foam padding that runs down the sides is our biggest concern.
 If you crash on this part of the pad and slide, we can't rule out some sort of rip or tear.

-At $80, the Airflex Pro pads are a strong value.
-This price tag is fairly common for some of the substantial and more aggressive knee pads.
-More importantly, Leatt got it right with these pads, and they deliver solid protection, a great fit, and high comfort levels.
-We recommend buying these.
+The Airflex Pro pads are a strong value.
+The price tag is fairly common for substantial and more aggressive knee pads.
+More importantly, Leatt delivered an excellent product that provides solid protection, a great fit, and high comfort levels.

-The Leatt Airflex Pro took home our Editor's Choice award for best overall knee pad.
-Among our eight pairs of pads, they deliver the best blend of protection, pedal-friendliness, comfort, and fit.
-Leatt paid attention to the details and delivered a high-end knee pad at an attractive $80 price tag.
-We love them.
+Among all our tested pads, the versatile Leatt Airflex Pro deliver the best blend of protection, pedal-friendliness, comfort, and fit.
+They work well in nearly any situation.
+Leatt paid attention to the details and delivered a high-end knee pad at an attractive price tag.